-Goal # Description 1 We will improve the academic achievement of all students including those with disabilities through predominant instructional practices, a guaranteed and viable curriculum, and standard-aligned assessments.
+Goal # Description 1 We will improve the academic achievement of all students through predominant instructional practices, a guaranteed and viable curriculum, and standard-aligned assessments.
 This will be measured by our ability to meet or exceed our authorizing district CAASPP ELA and Math Scores.